mikailafsin/frontend-mentor-stats-preview-card-component-solution/README.md

 ### What I learned

-In this struggle, I practiced the techniques that I knew.
+In this challange, I practiced the techniques that I knew.

 ### Continued development